hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 - the first stage is low-level formatting followed by
     - partitioning which makes the data storage device visible to an OS
     - followed by high-level formatting which generated a new file system
+- low-level formatting divides disk surface into tradcks, secors and cylinders
+    - done by magnetising disk areas using write heads
+    - tracks are numbered s tarting from 0
+    - when the head goes from one treack to next, it leaves a gap
+    - each track is organized into numbered sectors, starting at 1 and seperated by gaps
+    - the purpose of low level formatting is to prepare the disk surface to reveive data
+- high level formatting
+    - creates a file system on the disk
+    - this allows the OS to use the disk space to store data and access files

 ### Backup Software